Catherine Meyer, Baroness Meyer: Directorships

 From 2003 to 2007 she was a non-executive director of LIFFE (London International Financial Futures and Options Exchange).

 From 2013 to 2014 she was a trustee of the London Institute for Mathematical Sciences.

+From 28 May 2024 she has been a director of The Museum of Communist Terror.

 Awards

 In 1999, Meyer received the Adam Walsh Rainbow Award for outstanding contribution to children's causes and was named by British Airways Business Life magazine for her campaigning on behalf of abducted children.

 Meyer was appointed Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours for services to children and families.

-Meyer was created a Life Peer on 19 June 2018 taking the title Baroness Meyer, of Nine Elms in the London Borough of Wandsworth.

-Meyer delivered her maiden speech on 11 September 2018.